xyephy/sv2-tp/src/test/README.md

 [`temp_directory_path`](https://en.cppreference.com/w/cpp/filesystem/temp_directory_path)).
 This data directory looks like a simplified form of the standard `bitcoind` data directory.
-Its content will vary depending on the test, but it will always have a `debug.log` file, for example.
+Its content will vary depending on the test, but it will always have a `sv2-debug.log` file, for example.

 The location of the temporary data directory can be specified with the `-testdatadir` option.
 This can make debugging easier.
 The directory